-This course aims to provide a broad overview of personal (close) relationships with a specific emphasis on the dynamics of romantic relationships.
-Major theoretical perspectives (e.g., attachment, evolution, interdependence, and attribution) and specific aspects of relationships such as, attraction, sexuality, commitment, maintenance, satisfaction, jealousy, and dissolution will be covered.

-My goal for this class is to generate thought-provoking discussions about close relationships by specifically considering eclectic approach and potential cultural aspects in the formation, maintenance, and termination of relationships.
-I'm expecting high quality discussions on the basis of assigned readings.
-I also hope to help you learn how to apply knowledge that you acquire in this course to your own real life experiences and reflect on it.
-Therefore, it is imperative that you read the assigned materials before class and are ready to contribute with an advanced analytical discussion.
+This course provides a broad overview of personal (close) relationships with a specific emphasis on the dynamics of romantic relationships.
+Major theoretical perspectives (e.g., attachment, evolution, interdependence, and attribution) and specific aspects of relationships such as attraction, sexuality, commitment, maintenance, satisfaction, jealousy, and dissolution will be covered.
+The main goal of this course is to generate thought-provoking discussions about close relationships by considering specific theoretical approaches and potential cultural aspects in the formation, maintenance, and termination of relationships.
+I am expecting high-quality discussions based on assigned readings.
+This course will also help you learn how to apply the knowledge you acquire to your own real-life experiences and reflect on them.
+Therefore, you must read the assigned materials before class and are ready to contribute with an advanced analytical discussion.